Blog · By The Packaging Vista Team · June 20, 2026

 A folding carton is a lightweight printed paperboard box that ships flat and folds up for use.
 It is the most common retail box – the kind that holds cosmetics, supplements, and packaged foods on a shelf.
 Tuck-end styles are a popular, easy-to-assemble version.

 Best for: retail shelf products, lightweight items, and high-volume runs.
-See folding carton boxes and tuck-end boxes.
+See folding carton boxes for retail and tuck-end boxes for shelf products.

 Corrugated boxes

 Best for: heavy items, shipping, and protective outer packaging.
-See corrugated boxes.
+See corrugated boxes for heavy shipping.

 Specialty styles